-If you believe that your data protection rights may have been breached, and we consider that we have been unable to resolve your concern, you may lodge a complaint with the applicable supervisory authority or to seek a remedy through the courts.
+If you believe that your data protection rights may have been breached, you may follow our procedure 2.5 Complaints for a remedy.
+If you are unhappy with the outcome, you have the right to appeal to the Information Commissioner.
 Please visit https://ico.org.uk/concerns/ for more information on how to report a concern to the Information Commissioner's Office (ICO).